back to top

 Sunbird is actively working on integrating Rich Communication Services (RCS) messaging and is in talks with Google to obtain API access.
 The company also plans to add support for other messaging applications, such as WhatsApp, Facebook, Telegram, Signal, and Slack.

-What’s Missing
+What’s missing?

 One issue we have noticed is that on an iPhone, the phone number is not displayed and instead shows the email address linked to the Apple ID.
 While this is not a major issue, Sunbird is working on an eSIM solution that will allow you to port your phone number to the app.
-In the meantime, you can inform your contacts of your phone number or send a vCard to let them know it is you.
+In the meantime, you can inform your contacts of your phone number or send a card to let them know it is you.

 Sunbird currently supports the ability to receive reactions to messages, although the ability to send reactions is not yet available.
 However, the developers have stated that this will be fixed in future updates.

-In the meantime, you can enjoy sending and receiving Full HD videos, pictures, voice notes, GIFs, and PDFs through Sunbird.
+In the meantime, you can enjoy sending and receiving full HD videos, pictures, voice notes, GIFs, and PDFs through Sunbird.
 While some file formats, such as audio files and zip files, are currently not supported, the developers have confirmed that they are working on adding support for these formats in the final release.

-Golden Bubbles
+Golden bubbles

 If you are sending messages to another SunBird user, you will have golden bubbles indicating an exclusive conversation.
 The developers are also planning to introduce a blockchain peer-to-peer payment system with no fees for these conversations.